mlc200312/slate/source/flashpay.html.md

 meta:
 - name: description
-  content: Documentation for the Kittn API
+  content: Documentation for the FlashPay API
 ---

-# Introduction
+# 文档说明

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.